Table of Contents[Hide][Show]

 What Does It Cost to Eat at Akershush Royal Banquet Hall?

 You will probably be disappointed if you are looking for exceptional value.
 It is expensive to eat here.
 Adult meals will run at least $60.
-Some dining plans are accepted.
+Some dining plans are accepted, so tell your server when you’re seating if you’ll be using the Disney Dining Plan.
 The atmosphere is fun, the character interactions cannot be beat and the food is good.
-In my opinion it is not $60.00 good, but when you roll it in to one experience…well, that’s your call on whether it is worth the spend.
+In my opinion, it is not $60.00 good, but when you roll it in to one experience…well, that’s your call on whether it is worth the spend.
 When you factor in tax, gratuity, and any specialty drinks, you’re looking at well over $200 for a family of four.

 Do I regret our experience at Akershus Royal Banquet Hall?
 Not one bit.
 It is a very memorable dining experience, as all Disney Character Dining is, and if your kiddos crave that extended interaction with the princesses, then this might be a great splurge for you.
 We had fun and made great family memories, which is what’s really important.